arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/either/README.md

 magic("Not a number")
 ```

-In the following exercise we pattern-match on every case the `Either` returned by `magic` can be in.
+In the following exercise, we pattern-match on every case in which the `Either` returned by `magic` can be.
-Note the `when` clause in the `Left` - the compiler will complain if we leave that out because it knows that
+Note the `when` clause in the `Left` - the compiler will complain if we leave that out because it knows that,
 given the type `Either[Exception, String]`, there can be inhabitants of `Left` that are not
 `NumberFormatException` or `IllegalArgumentException`.
 You should also notice that we are using
-[SmartCast](https://kotlinlang.org/docs/reference/typecasts.html#smart-casts) for accessing to `Left` and `Right`
+[SmartCast](https://kotlinlang.org/docs/reference/typecasts.html#smart-casts) for accessing `Left` and `Right`
-value.
+values.

 ```kotlin:ank
 val x = magic("2")